Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Commercial auto insurance

-“Commercial auto insurance protects against property, liability, and medical costs if you are involved in an automobile accident [at work],” Kroeger said.
+“Commercial auto insurance protects against property, liability and medical costs if you are involved in an automobile accident [at work],” Kroeger explained.
 “It pays for your legal responsibility to others for bodily injury or property damage.
 It pays for damage or theft of your vehicle.”

 Commercial umbrella insurance